jck-18/gitlab-enagament/README.md

 ### 3. URL Matching and Content Relevance

-A two-stage approach is used to match topics with relevant documentation:
+A two-stage approach is used to match topics with relevant handbook content:

 1. **Initial URL-based filtering**:
    - Match topic keywords against URLs to create an initial candidate set